suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 An array of track names intended for synchronized playout.
 An example would be audio and video media synced for playout in a conference setting.
 TODO - are these the same as groups?

-### Layered {#layered}
-An array of track names that are dependent on one another for decoding.
-Each track included in this layered relation set MUST include include either a temporal ID {#temporalid} or a spatial ID {#spatialid} as a track property.

-### Simulcast  {#simulcast}
-An array of tracks that share the same time offset when producing the media as well as the same time offset when consuming the media.
-An example would be tracks representing camera capture across multiple encoding qualities.
-TODO - are these the same as alternates?

 ## Catalog Delta Updates
-A catalog may contain incremental changes.
+A catalog might contain incremental changes.
 This is a useful property if many tracks may be initially declared but then there are small chnages to a subset of tracks.
 The producer can issue a delta update to describe these small changes.
-Changes are described incrementally, meaning that a delta-update may itself depend on a previous delta update.
+Changes are described incrementally, meaning that a delta-update can itself depend on a previous delta update.

-The following rules MUST be followed by subscribers in processing delta updates
+The following rules MUST be followed by subscribers in processing delta updates:

 * If a catalog is received without the parent sequence number field {#parentsequencenumber} defined, then it is an independent catalog and no delta update processing is required.
 * If a catalog is received with a parent sequence number field present, then the content of the catalog MUST be parsed as if the catalog contents had been added to the contents received on the referenced moq-transport object.
 Newer field definitions overwrite older field definitions.
 * Track namespaces may not be changed across delta updates.
 * Contents of the track selection properties object may not be varied across updates.
 To adjust a track selection property, the track must first be removed and then added with the new selection properties and a different name.
 * Track names may not be changed across delta updates.
 To change a track name, remove the track and then add a new track with the new name and matching properties.

 ## Catalog Examples